reesey275/Reesey275/docs/DOCS_QUALITY_GATE.md

 - Confirm the docs-quality workflow fails

 **Expected behavior:**
-- Codespell should fail on "the" and "receive"
+- Codespell should fail on "teh" and "recieve" <!-- codespell:ignore teh,recieve -->
 - PR should show red X on the docs-quality check

 #### Step 2: Enable Branch Protection for `main`